AvePoint/cloud-api/docs/elements/user-management/risky_public_api/get-compliance-category.md

         ]
       }
     ],
-    "totalCount": 1, // The page index of current request "pageSize": 50, // The user number will be retrieved in one request "pageIndex": 1 // The total number count that matches the request }
+    "totalCount": 1, // The current display page "pageSize": 50, // The number of objects on the display page "pageIndex": 1 // The total number of objects matching the query parameters }
-}
 ```